Houston Endowment is one of the largest private foundations in Texas and a leader in Houston’s philanthropic space.

 Based in the most diverse city in the United States, Houston Endowment (HE) is known for its work supporting under-resourced communities of the greater Houston area.
 The foundation is focused on working directly with the community, bringing people together from public, private, non-profit and philanthropic sectors to achieve lasting positive change on complex, multi-faceted issues.

-Last year, HE provided funding of circa US$75 million to over 200 organizations working in education, healthcare, immigration, the arts and the environment.
+In 2018, HE provided funding of circa US$75 million to over 200 organizations working in education, healthcare, immigration, the arts and the environment.
 The foundation does not actively fundraise; its funding is financed by an endowment, currently valued at US$1.8 billion.

 For the past 15 years, the foundation has leased offices in the city’s business district.
 Now, the opportunity to create a new dedicated headquarters on a more accessible site will enable it to step up its engagement with the local community – to live into its commitments to the people of greater Houston.